openjs-foundation/security-collab-space/CVD_Guide/CVD-Step-by-Step-Runbook-and-Guide.md

 #### Success: Two Person Verification

-This Runbook recommends that once the vulnerability is successfully reproduced by the Triage Analyst, a second team member should validate this using the updated Repro Steps.
+This runbook recommends that once the vulnerability is successfully reproduced by the Triage Analyst, a second team member should validate this using the updated Repro Steps.

 > [!IMPORTANT]
 > The Reporter should be notified using the [guidance in Step 8b] as soon as the vulnerability in their Report is repeatedly reproducable.
 The additional root cause and impact analysis work described below in [Step 9] **should not block** this notification.